104 African Baby Girl Names to Honor Your Roots

 Famously called the Rainbow Nation, South Africa is known for the diverse cultures and religions that make up this alluring region.

-With its fusion of cultural influences, you’ll find no shortage of unique African girl names and meanings:
+With its fusion of cultural influences, you’ll find no shortage of unique South African girl names and meanings:

 1. Anele: Meaning “enough” or “last born”.